denten-books/plain-text/5-chapter.md

 ## Chapter 6: Engineering for Dissent
 `parity, transparency`

-### 6.1 Engelbart + Brodey

-Engelbart's lab adopted a conspicuously recursive methodology they called "bootstrapping," by which research into creating better research was done by enabling research [@engelbart_research_1968, 395].
-Elsewhere, Engelbart explains bootstrapping "as a process wherein the results of a given effort are fed back into the activity in a reinforcing way, so that less internal energy is required to achieve bigger results faster."
-In that light, the production of the technical report quoted here was not an activity incidental and secondary to research, but was the stated object of research itself.

-"A short computer
-program that is permanently resident or easily loaded into a computer and whose execution brings a larger program, such as an operating system or its loader, into memory" [@ieee_ieee_1990, 13].

-"the techniques being explored are implemented, studies, and evaluated with the advantage of intensive everyday use" [@engelbart_augmented_1973, 12].
-Much later, in the 1990s, Engelbart

-"They must bootstrap themselves into a new kind of ``think,'' into a new climate of man-machine interaction, in which men evolve intelligent machines and intelligent machines evolve men" [@brodey_human_1967, 86].

-Engelbart borrows the idea of "bootstrapping" from .
-The animation of inorganic matter

-the material g

-Warren Brodey Human Enhancement

-### Works Cited
 ### 5.1 The Human Assumption (Heidegger + marx)

 I can only begin to work of re-inscribing the A more careful analysis of